Agriculture in the United Kingdom: Arable farming

 In 2014, total income from farming in the United Kingdom was £5.38 billion, representing about 0.7% of the British national value added in that year.

 From 2002 to 2003, of the cereals grown, 31% of barley, 36% of oats and 34% of wheat were used for human consumption.
 Consumption of oats by the human population compared with livestock was proportionally higher in the UK than in European countries, 455,000 tonnes as forecast by farm officials during 2012.
 163,000 tonnes were fed to livestock during 2011–2012.

 Two of the most serious diseases affecting crop plants were colony collapse disorder (CCD), wiping out honeybee colonies worldwide, and varroa destructor, a parasitic mite affecting honeybees.
 Honeybees pollinated 80% of plants worldwide.
 In 2007, up to 80% of the bee colonies in some areas were wiped out.
 Honeybees pollinated crops worth about £200 million a year, and their total contribution to the economy might have been as high as £1 billion.

 Government

-The Board of Agriculture was established by Act of Parliament in 1889.
-In 1911 the Board of Agriculture for Scotland was created under the Secretary of State for Scotland.
-In England and Wales, in 1919 the Board of Agriculture and Fisheries was replaced by the Ministry of Agriculture and Fisheries, which later became the Ministry of Agriculture, Fisheries and Food (MAFF).
+The Board of Agriculture was established by the Board of Agriculture Act 1889 (52 & 53 Vict. c.
+30).
+The Board of Agriculture for Scotland was created under the Secretary of State for Scotland by the Small Landholders (Scotland) Act 1911 (1 & 2 Geo.
+5. c.
+49).
+In England and Wales, the Ministry of Agriculture and Fisheries Act 1919 (9 & 10 Geo.
+5. c.
+91) replaced the Board of Agriculture and Fisheries by the Ministry of Agriculture and Fisheries, which later became the Ministry of Agriculture, Fisheries and Food (MAFF).
 MAFF was the predecessor of the Department for Environment, Food and Rural Affairs, DEFRA.

 DEFRA as at 2024 operates in England.
 Scotland's agriculture is controlled by the Scottish Government and its Agriculture and Rural Economy Directorate.
 The Welsh government also controls agriculture as a devolved matter under the aegis of the Minister for Rural Affairs.
 Northern Irish agriculture is within the control of the Department of Agriculture, Environment and Rural Affairs (DAERA) which is part of the Northern Ireland Executive.